amcajal/ermon/project/doc/wiki/Tools.md

 of the more professional [definition of tool provided in The Jargon File](http://catb.org/jargon/html/T/tool.html).

 **Hardware and OS**
-- Generic Laptop computer (4GB RAM, Intel Centrino (circa 2009)) with Ubuntu 12.04
+- Generic Laptop computer (4GB RAM, Intel Centrino (circa 2009)) with Ubuntu 12.04 and Windows 7 OS.
-    -    _GNU binutils and other basic software already included in Ubuntu 12.04 OS is not listed here.
+    -    _GNU binutils and other basic software already included in Ubuntu 12.04 OS are not listed here.
 	  For example: text editors (gedit)_

     _Note_: The Generic Laptop decided to name itself "September".
 The explanation to this [is here](https://github.com/amcajal/gsvmind)